-In addition, tensions around international trade (protectionist measures, such as customs duties, in addition to the restrictions adopted in response to the COVID-19 pandemic), geopolitical tensions, political risks directly affecting Europe (including the consequences of the implementation of Brexit), a recessionary economic environment, volatility in commodity prices (itself affected by the abovementioned factors) and, as discussed below, the evolution of monetary policy are factors that may impact the economy and financial markets in the coming months or years.
+In 2020, European economies and financial markets will be particularly sensitive to a number of factors, including, for example, tensions around international trade (protectionist measures, such as customs duties, the "trade war" between the United States and China and tensions between the United States and Europe), geopolitical tensions (particularly in the Middle East and, more generally, between the United States and Iran), political risks directly affecting Europe (including the implementation of Brexit and the rise of populism), a persisting climate of sluggish economic growth, the volatility in commodity prices (itself affected by the above-mentioned factors) and, as discussed below, the evolution of monetary policy.

-More generally, the volatility of financial markets could adversely affect the BNP Paribas Group's trading and investment positions in the debt, currency, commodity and equity markets, as well as its positions in other investments.
-For reference, Global Markets accounted for 15.4% of the BNP Paribas Group's revenues in 2020.
-Severe market disruptions and extreme market volatility have occurred often in recent years and may occur again in the future, which could result in significant losses for the BNP Paribas Group.
+More generally, increased volatility of financial markets could adversely affect the BNP Paribas Group's trading and investment positions in the debt, currency, commodity and equity markets, as well as its positions in other investments.
+For reference, Global Markets accounted for 12% of the BNP Paribas Group's revenues in 2019.
+Severe market disruptions and extreme market volatility have occurred in recent years and may occur again in the future, which could result in significant losses for the BNP Paribas Group.
 Such losses may extend to a broad range of trading and hedging products, including swaps, forward and future contracts, options and structured products.
 The volatility of financial markets makes it difficult to predict trends and implement effective trading strategies.

 It is difficult to predict when economic or market downturns or other market disruptions will occur, and which markets will be most significantly impacted.
-If economic or market conditions in France or elsewhere in Europe, or Global Markets more generally, were to deteriorate, not improve as quickly as expected or become more volatile, the BNP Paribas Group's operations could be disrupted, and its business, results of operations and financial condition could be adversely affected.
+If economic or market conditions in France or elsewhere in Europe, or global markets more generally, were to deteriorate or become more volatile, the BNP Paribas Group's operations could be disrupted, and its business, results of operations and financial condition could be adversely affected.

-5.2 Significant interest rate changes could adversely affect the BNP Paribas Group's revenues or profitability.
+5.2.
+Significant interest rate changes could adversely affect the BNP Paribas Group's revenues or profitability.
 The prolonged low interest rate environment carries inherent systemic risks, which could impact the BNP Paribas Group's income or profitability, and any exit from such environment would also carry risks.

-The net interest income recorded by the BNP Paribas Group during any given period significantly affects its overall revenues and profitability for that period.
+The net interest income earned by the BNP Paribas Group during any given period significantly affects its overall revenues and profitability for that period.
 Interest rates are highly sensitive to many factors beyond the BNP Paribas Group's control, such as the rate of inflation, country-specific monetary policies and certain decisions concerning regulatory capital.
 Changes in market interest rates could affect the interest rates charged on interest-earning assets differently than the interest rates paid on interest-bearing liabilities.
 Any adverse change in the yield curve could cause a decline in net interest income generated by the BNP Paribas Group's lending activities.
 In addition, increases in the interest rates at which the BNP Paribas Group's short-term funding is available and maturity mismatches may adversely affect its profitability.